malgorzata-ordak/hydrapp/readme.md

 ![cover](./github/og.png)

+# Hydrapp
-# Do you know how, many glasses of water you drink each day?
+Do you know how, many glasses of water you drink each day?
  You can check it out now, using my water application :)